skiptirengu/curly-funicular/README.md

 # curly-funicular
-Github name suggestion is weird
+Github name suggestion is weird.
+I'm lazy, also.